UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ### The log in steps

-1. When you log in to [https://bianca.uppmax.uu.se](https://bianca.uppmax.uu.se), your SSH or ThinLinc client first meets the blue Bianca login node.
-    - user name: `<username>-<projid>@bianca.uppmax.uu.se`
-        - like: `myname-sens2016999@bianca.uppmax.uu.se`
-    - password: your password, directly followed by the 6-digit 2-factor
-        - like: verysecret678123
-2. After checking your [2-factor authentication] this server looks for your virtual project cluster.
-3. If it's present, then you are transferred to a login prompt on your cluster's login node.
-If not, then the virtual cluster is started.
     - you are prompted to give your username and password again, this time without projid and 2nd-factor:
          - username: <myname>
          - password: verysecret